Posted on 5 Comments

 3. Installing the new alternator

-With conventional dynamos and alternators, one thick cable runs directly from the plus pole of the battery (Terminal B+) or to the distribution point at the starter motor.
+With conventional dynamos and alternators, one thick cable runs directly from the battery’s positive (Terminal B+) or to the distribution point on the starter motor.

-After switching on the alternator, a control light on the dashboard indicates whether the circuit is complete.
-As soon as you turn on the ignition, it starts to light up until the alternator provides counter voltage while it is running.
-Is there no signal?
-Then also check the supply up to the contact L or D+ on the alternator..
-You can also simply connect it to mass and see if it lights up.
+Turning on the dynamo usually happens via a warning light that visually indicates on the dashboard whether the circuit is complete.
+As soon as you turn on the ignition, this light will illuminate until the dynamo provides a counter-voltage while running.
+Does it not illuminate?
+Then also check the supply to the ignition L, or D+ on the dynamo.
+You can also simply connect this directly to the earth and see if it then illuminates.

-There are also ‘mass-free’ alternators.
-This means that the whole installation is free from mass (often the engine block).
+There are also dynamos that are “mass-free”.
+This means the entire system is isolated from earth (often the engine block).
 In this case, these cables must also be disconnected.

-Often, the alternator’s AC signal is used to drive the rev counter.
-This is often indicated on the alternator as W-connection.
-If your rev counter does not work either, this is another indication that something is wrong.
+The AC signal from the dynamo is often used to drive the rev counter.
+This is frequently marked on the dynamo as the W terminal.
+If your rev counter isn’t working either, this is another indication that something is wrong.

-Switch off the electrical system and disconnect the battery or mass switch.
-Check that there is indeed no voltage on the cables and that the charging cable runs to the battery (B+) or distribution point.
-Disconnect the alternator’s electrical wires.
-Mark the disconnected wires so that you know where to put them again later.
-Now the alternator is free from the electrical system.
-Now take it from the engine.
-In general, it is attached to the front of the engine by means of a clamping and mounting bracket.
-Accessibility is not always ideal, especially not in a tight engine space, so it may require some creative socket wrench and extension work.
-Loosen the belt by releasing the tensioning device (1 & 2).
-Remove the suspension bolt (3).
+Turn off the electrical system, disconnect the battery or main switch, and check that the voltage is actually off the cables and the charging cable runs to the battery (B+) or distribution point.
+Disconnect the dynamo’s electrical wires.
+Mark the disconnected wires so you know where they need to go back later.
+The dynamo is now free from the electrical system.
+You can detach it from the engine.
+Generally, it is attached to the front of the engine with a tensioner and mounting bracket.
+Sometimes accessibility isn’t ideal, especially in a cramped engine bay, but with some creative socket wrench and extension bar work, you’ll get there.
+Slacken the V-belt by releasing the tensioner (1&2).
+Remove the mounting bolt (3).

 Dynamo vrij maken van motor